Bringing the world's buried wetlands back from the dead

 These are not the kind of phantoms that scare or haunt — they are ghost ponds.
-Over the years, landowners buried them, filling in wetlands so they had more land for planting crops and other needs, or let their ponds fade away with neglect.
+Over the years, landowners buried them, filling in wetlands so they had more land for planting crops and other needs, or let ponds fade away with neglect.
 Along with those ponds, they erased entire ecosystems — and contributed to the decline of wetlands worldwide.

 The result: an array of environmental calamities, ranging from rising floods to species hurtling toward extinction.

 There are some who are trying to reclaim these lost waterbodies.
 In the wetlands of eastern England, a motley team of farmers, university researchers and conservationists is digging into the region’s barley and wheat fields to turn back the clock.
 They seek out patches of muddy earth that hint at lost ponds lurking beneath.

 Using chain saws, an excavator and plenty of sweat, the team takes just a few hours to resurrect one dying pond near Hindolveston, a thousand-year-old village not far from the North Sea.
 They fell trees and shrubs, then start digging until reaching their goal: an ancient pond bottom that once supported insects, aquatic plants and the birds and animals that fed on them.

 “As soon as they get water and light, they just spring to life,” says Nick Anema, a farmer in nearby Dereham who has restored seven ponds on his property.
 “You’ve got frogs and toads and newts, all the insects like mayflies, dragonflies, damselflies. ...
 You can’t really beat a pond.”

 But the battle for the wetlands is a struggle.
 While efforts are underway to stem losses and regain some of what’s been lost, wetlands around the world continue to be filled in and plowed over.